intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 minus the offset.
 A plain colon is syntactic sugar for "0:?".

+Zero sizes are used to encode that a rank-reduction is required, that is, the rank of size 0 is removed from the output memref type.
+A single index is syntactic sugar for offset plus size 0, e.g. %0 is syntactic sugar for %0:0.
+(Note that a zero-size rank, e.g. in memref<f32x8x0>, is non-sense, because any multi-index passed to the memref would be out-of-bounds.
+However, a one-sized rank, e.g. memref<f32x8x1>, might be desirable.)
+A dynamic size of zero is undefined behaviour.

 There is no run-time check whether the indices are within bounds.
 Offset and size must be of index type.
 Offset must be non-negative and size must be positive.